-Trees planted too deeply: If the spot where the rootball is to sit in the planting pit it is too deep (i.e. deeper than the height of the rootball), the root crown is likely to end up below ground level and then be buried with backfill.
+If the spot where the rootball is to sit in the planting pit is too deep (i.e. deeper than the height of the rootball), the root crown is likely to end up below ground level and then be buried with backfill.
 (The sections of the planting pit beyond where the rootball sits may be dug deeper if additional rooting depth is needed).

-- First of all, check the height of the root crown of all trees supplied to your project.
-Both the NATSPEC specification for trees and AS 2303:2015 (the new Australian Standard for Tree Stock for Landscape Use) specify that the root crown should be at the surface of the rootball.
-If the root crown has been buried in its container it is a ground for rejection - assuming either standard has specific application under the supply arrangements.
-However, if the trees are otherwise good, you may choose to accept them but make certain that any build-up of media and fibrous roots above the root crown is removed before planting and the (now exposed) root crown remains at ground level when planted.
+- Firstly, check the height of the root crown of all trees supplied to your project.
+Both the NATSPEC specification for trees and AS 2303:2018 (the new Australian Standard for Tree Stock for Landscape Use) specify that the root crown should be at the surface of the rootball.
+If the root crown has been buried in its container, it is a ground for rejection – assuming either standard has specific application under the supply arrangements.
+However, if the trees are otherwise good, you may choose to accept them but make sure that any build-up of media and fibrous roots above the root crown is removed before planting and the (now exposed) root crown remains at ground level when planted.

 - Take care with the depth of your planting pit.
 Ensure that the root crown is at the surface when the tree is planted and that it stays there by either digging the planting pit only to the same depth as the rootball or by making sure that the media below the rootball is largely free of organic matter and well compacted so that it will not subside.

-- When planting trees on sloping sites, ensure that the height of the root crown is above the mid-point between the upper and lower sides of the planting pit (and then mound up the site soils on the lower side of the hole).
+- When planting trees on sloping sites, make sure that the height of the root crown is above the mid-point between the upper and lower sides of the planting pit (and then mound up the site soils on the lower side of the hole).

 - When watering rings are created, apply water gently to avoid washing the finer textured site soil across the top of the rootball.
 Regularly check that the surface of the rootball remains exposed and remove any silt build-up found so that water can penetrate.

 Keeping the root crown at the surface is critical to the long-term success of your trees.
-Take a little care when buying, planting, and watering your trees and the potentially fatal problems associated with burying the root crown will be avoided.
+Take a little care when buying, planting, and watering your trees so the potentially fatal problems associated with burying the root crown can be avoided.